-This paper discusses each of the key features of our approach to the analysis in the 'Trends in local lines company performance' report, which are:

-- · our primary method of analysis is trend analysis; - our analysis is based on data published under our information disclosure (ID) requirements; - we have adjusted the data to enable consistent analysis where clearly required; - we have defined profit in a way that allows it to be presented clearly; - our analysis is predominantly given in nominal price terms; and - our analysis relates to customers on average rather than an 'average' customer.
+- 1. This paper discusses each of the key features of our approach to the analysis in the 'Trends in local lines company performance' report, which are: - 1.1 our primary method of analysis is trend analysis; - 1.2 our analysis is based on data published under our information disclosure (ID) requirements; - we have adjusted the data to enable consistent analysis where clearly required; - 1.4 we have defined profit in a way that allows it to be presented clearly; - 1.5 our analysis is predominantly given in nominal price terms; and - 1.6 our analysis relates to customers on average rather than an 'average' customer. - 2.
 This paper also discusses the legislative basis of the report and the regulatory context through the period of our analysis.
 We completed the report as part of our responsibilities to summarise and analyse the information that we require local lines companies to disclose under the powers of the Commerce Act 1986.
-We note that 17 of the local lines companies were also subject to price-quality regulation during the period, under which we placed maximum limits on their revenue and required them to meet minimum standards of quality.
+We note that 16 of the local lines companies are also subject to price-quality regulation, under which we placed maximum limits on their revenue and required them to meet minimum standards of quality.